The Unfolding and Evolution of Wonder Anew

 Wonder Anew began as a postcard project after I attended a silent retreat in September 2013 with Thich Nhat Hanh (Thay) and took The Five Mindfulness Trainings.
 The retreat message was powerful: if you want to contribute to healing and to help the world, start with yourself.

-I printed the question on self-addressed postcards and passed them out in college classrooms and on the streets in Denton, Texas.
+I shared with a few others what I learned, and then wondered with them what they thought about asking others to share personal experiences of change.
+We crafted a question, “What personal positive change have you made or do you want to make in your life?”on self-addressed postcards and passed them out in college classrooms and on the streets in Denton, Texas.
 Two professors at the University of North Texas invited me to present Wonder Anew to their students.
 A counselor who worked with people in addiction rehab did Wonder Anew workshops with her groups.
-Some teachers saw the Wonder Anew lesson published in SchoolArts magazine and sent postcards.
+Some teachers saw the Wonder Anew lesson published in SchoolArts magazine.

+Postcard responses anonymously arrived and I thought they would make a fascinating blog.
+Others thought so, too.
 Wonder Anew gained visibility.
 Online interest and response grew.
-I received anonymous responses like these.
-Most were from middle and high school students.
+I received responses like these, mostly from middle and high school students.

-Some people wrote about personal dreams and sent them with a self-portrait.
+Some people wrote about personal dreams and included self-photographs.
 Like this one from Christy Moe Marek.
 She wrote, "I am learning to listen to my heart...I am called to work with ill and dying children and tell their stories."
 I began to think more about what my gift is to the family of our world.

 Some postcards were wake-up wishes.
 Like this one from Meredith Roberts Hepburn.
 She said, "I realized I am sleep-walking through my life and dreams."
 Wonder Anew became a place where Meredith voiced a change she wanted to make.

-Tracey Wells' postcard made me want to reframe Wonder Anew from identifying to processing personal change.
-I became curious about whether people would be willing to share how they process and learn from their challenging experiences and use that information to see "all their world as different."
-I saw her photograph as a metaphor for the courage it takes to face challenges.
+Tracey Wells' postcard made me want to reframe Wonder Anew.
+I became curious about whether people would be willing to share how they process and learn from their challenging experiences.

-I wondered if she saw this person's postcard: "No More...It's my choice."
-That imagined connection inspired me to begin thinking about how sharing our experiences help us to see ourselves and others.
+I wondered if she saw this person's postcard: "No more...It's my choice."
+That imagined connection inspired me to begin thinking about how sharing our experiences is beneficial.

 This postcard from a high school student received a lot of visibility on Facebook.
 It had 92,300 views and 6,197 likes and a lively comment thread mostly between teenagers.

 A full-page story was attached to this image telling about a horrific car accident and paralysis and a shift in thinking: "I wished to die, but I've had a change of heart.
 I will raise money to buy reciprocating gait orthotics to walk across the stage to receive my diploma and then I'll teach middle school.”
 She did.
-I was moved by her plight and awed by how she chose to respond to her accident.
-A year after I posted her story on the blog, she sent 150 postcards created by her students.
+I was moved by her plight and awed by how she worked with her challenge.
+A year after I posted her story on the blog, she got a job as a middle school teacher and sent 150 postcards created by her students.

-David Herman wrote about remembrance.
+Professor David Herman wrote about remembrance.
 Then he asked his students, "How do you want to be remembered and what importance will it have to your loved ones and the world in general?”
-Students answered his question in the comment section under his post about remembrance.
+Students answered his question in the comment section under his post on Wonder Anew.
 His question made me think about the effect of a personal change on loved ones and the world.

 James Haywood Rollings, Jr. wrote, “I want to provoke dialogue about what it means to be human, to be creative, and to value the stories we live by even if those stories are not originated in one’s personal experience.
 Those stories must first be moved from the unfamiliar to home.”
 This made me want to look closely at my experiences and the stories I create about them so that I can better listen to and understand the stories others are living.

 In two years, I received over 1700 postcards of personal change.
-All posted postcards remain on the Wonder Anew Project blog.
+All posted postcards remain on the online..
 The last postcard I received was from artist and professor Hazel Terry.
 She drew an image that depicts a personal positive change as a gift to the world.

 The first postcard.
 November 10, 2013.